toastisme/DiffraView/client/src/assets/documentation/_build/html/_sources/index.rst.txt

 ..
-DIALS browser GUI documentation master file, created by sphinx-quickstart on Tue Sep  3 11:13:14 2024.
+DiffraView documentation master file, created by sphinx-quickstart on Tue Sep  3 11:13:14 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DIALS browser GUI documentation
+DiffraView documentation
 ===============================

 .. toctree::